Chocobozzz/PeerTube/README.md

     * If a user upload a video, the server seeds it and sends the video informations (name, short description, torrent URI...) to each server of the network
     * Each server has a RSA key to encrypt and sign communications with other servers
   * A server is a tracker responsible for all the videos uploaded in it
-  * Even if nobody watches a video, it is seeded by the server where the video was uploaded
+  * Even if nobody watches a video, it is seeded by the server (throught [WebSeed protocol](http://www.bittorrent.org/beps/bep_0019.html)) where the video was uploaded
   * A network can live and evolve by expelling bad pod (with too many downtimes for example)
-  * A server **would** run webtorrent-hybrid to be a bridge with webrtc/standard bittorrent protocol

 See the ARCHITECTURE.md for more informations.
 Do not hesitate to give your opinion :)